-Rio Grande Community College and the University of Rio Grande
+Cooperation between Rio Grande Community College and the University of Rio Grande

-The act permits the boards of trustees of Rio Grande Community College and the University of Rio Grande, which is a private nonprofit corporation that shares the community college's facilities, to enter into a contract providing for the University of Rio Grande to operate the community college.
-In addition, the community college may have its president also serve as president of the University in accordance with the terms of the contract between the two institutions.
+The bill permits the boards of trustees of Rio Grande Community College and the University of Rio Grande, which is a private nonprofit corporation that shares the community college's facilities, to enter into a contract providing for the University of Rio Grande to operate the community college.
+In addition, the community college may have its president also serve as president of the University of Rio Grande in accordance with the terms of the contract between the two institutions.
 The salary, benefits, and other compensation paid to the joint president are the sole responsibility of the community college.